vivek7208/Langchain-YouTube/README.md

-# YouTube GPT Creator LangChain
+# 🎥 YouTube GPT Creator LangChain 🚀

-Welcome to the YouTube GPT Creator.
-This application, uses the power of GPT-3 provided by OpenAI to generate YouTube video titles and scripts based on user-provided prompts.
+🎉 Welcome to the YouTube GPT Creator.
+This application, uses the power of GPT-3 provided by OpenAI 🧠 to generate YouTube video 🎬 titles and scripts based on user-provided prompts.

-## Overview
+## 📖 Overview

-The application leverages GPT-3's natural language understanding capabilities to create engaging and relevant video content.
+The application leverages GPT-3's natural language understanding capabilities 🧩 to create engaging and relevant video content 🎞️.
 The user inputs a prompt of their choice, and the application performs the following tasks:

-- Generates a YouTube video title
+- 🎯 Generates a YouTube video title
-- Fetches relevant information from Wikipedia
+- 📚 Fetches relevant information from Wikipedia
-- Generates a video script incorporating the title and the Wikipedia content
+- 📜 Generates a video script incorporating the title and the Wikipedia content

-## Application Flow
+## 🔄 Application Flow

-1. **User Input**: The user inputs a prompt into the application.
+1. **User Input 📝**: The user inputs a prompt into the application.

-2. **Title Generation**: Using the user's prompt, the application generates a YouTube video title.
+2. **Title Generation 🏷️**: Using the user's prompt, the application generates a YouTube video title.

-3. **Wikipedia Research**: The application uses the prompt to fetch relevant information from Wikipedia.
+3. **Wikipedia Research 🕵️‍♂️**: The application uses the prompt to fetch relevant information from Wikipedia.

-4. **Script Generation**: The application uses the generated title and the Wikipedia content to create a script for the video.
+4. **Script Generation ✍️**: The application uses the generated title and the Wikipedia content to create a script for the video.

-At each stage, the application displays the results, giving the user an opportunity to see how the title, Wikipedia content, and script are formulated.
+At each stage, the application displays the results 🖥️, giving the user an opportunity to see how the title, Wikipedia content, and script are formulated.

-## Installation and Usage
+## 💻 Installation and Usage

-The application is built using Streamlit.
+The application is built using Streamlit 🛠️.
 To run the application locally, you'll need to install the necessary dependencies.

-### Prerequisites
+### 🔑 Prerequisites

-- Python 3.6 or later
+- Python 3.6 or later 🐍
-- pip
+- pip 📦
-- OpenAI API Key
+- OpenAI API Key 🔐

-### Installation Steps
+### 🛠️ Installation Steps

 Clone the repository: